MurrayIII/UnicodeMathML/README.md

 * Variables are displayed in math italic in the Playground input as well as in the output.
 * Many more LaTeX control words are included. \pmatrix, \bmatrix, \Bmatrix, \nmatrix, \vmatrix, \cancel, \bcancel, and \xcancel are implemented.
 Unicode LaTeX math alphanumeric control words like \mitX for 𝑥 are supported.
 * Math dictation in English is supported
 * In dictation input, ASCII letters and lower-case Greek letters are converted to math italic unless they comprise a function name, simple digit subscripts and superscripts are converted to the corresponding Unicode characters, ane three-character numeric fractions are converted to Unicode fractions.
+Negated operators like /= are converted (/= → ≠) along with various operator pairs such as +- → ±.
+ASCII - and ' are converted to Unicode minus (U+2212) and prime (U+2032), respectively.
 * Most symbols in the Playground galleries have LaTeX control-word tooltips.
-* Alt+x hex-to-Unicode (and vice versa) hot key is implemented in the Playground input.
+* Alt+x hex-to-Unicode (and vice versa) hot key is implemented in the Playground input and output windows.
 The Ctrl+b hot key toggles the selected characters between math bold and not math bold.
 Similarly, the Ctrl+i hot key toggles the selected characters between math italic and not math italic.
 * AST (abstract syntax tree) tabs appear only in _debug_ mode and only on screens wider than 786 pixels.
 The display changes to accomodate small screens, such as on mobile phones.
 * The class "unicodemath" and xmlns attributes are omitted on the <​math> tag.
 MathML and AST-tab indenting doesn't break a line between adjacent closing tags, thereby conserving screen height.
 * The symbol sets are collected into tabbed arrays with one set displayed at a time.